Community remembers 20-year-old shooting victim from York

 This is the fourth homicide in York so far this year.

 The investigation is ongoing.
-Anyone with information is asked to contact the York City Police Department.
+Anyone with information is asked to contact the York City Police Department at: (717) 846-1234